 Companies With Outstanding Wellness Programs in the Workplace

-So in this study, the investigators tried to answer the hypothetical question: what would happen if you bought stock in the Koop Award winners during the month they won the award.
+So in this study, the investigators tried to answer the hypothetical question: what would happen if you bought stock in the Koop Award winners during the month they won the award?
 Over a 14 year period, there have been 26 publicly-traded companies who won the Koop Award.
 If you want the exact details of the study methodology, you can read the paper here.

-Mostly importantly, here are the results The orange line shows the total percent return on investment for Koop Award winners from the time the award was made.
+Mostly importantly, here are the results below.
+The orange line shows the total percent return on investment for Koop Award winners from the time the award was made.
 The grey line is the total return of the S&P 500.
 The second graph shows the cumulative advantage of the hypothetical Koop Award portfolio.

 If this were the only study with these results, you probably could have dismissed the findings as an academic exercise in retrospective stock picking.
-But in the same January 2016 issue of the journal JOEM, there was even more evidence.
+But in the same January 2016 issue of the journal JOEM, there was even more supporting evidence.

 More Reasons to Begin a Wellness Program

 Each year the American College of Occupational and Environmental Medicine (ACOEM) gives out the Corporate Health Achievement Award (CHAA) to the healthiest and safest employers in North America.
-Applicants for the CHAA are judged on 17 standards in four general categories: leadership and management, healthy workers, healthy environments, and healthy organizations.
+Applicants for the CHAA are judged on 17 standards in four general categories:

 Employers submit applications that describe each of these areas and a panel of experts award points based on the information provided.
 Using a similar study design, employers from publicly-traded companies that had high CHAA scores were included in a hypothetical CHAA portfolio.